mroman42/profunctor-optics-dissertation/README.md

-# optics-mfocs
+# Profunctor optics and traversals
-Profunctor optics and traversals, Dissertation submitted for the MSc Mathematics and Foundations of Computer Science, University of Oxford.
+A dissertation submitted for the degree of MSc in Mathematics and Foundations of Computer Science at the University of Oxford.